 The people are armed, under the guardianship of three powers: the Government, the drug trafficking mafia and the Colombian guerrilla.
 In a classical dictatorship, the dictator establishes a curfew and demands that no one can go out after 8-9 pm.
 In Venezuela, there is no need to establish a curfew, as the organized crime pushes you to stay at home.
 This is social control.

 Is it too early to talk about reconciliation?

 We should not wait for the end of the conflict to start talking about reconciliation: every act has to be reconciling, no matter how different our ways of thinking are.
 First of all, we have to stimulate and love what identifies us as a country, what makes us different and diverse, but we must also stimulate and love what unites us.
 For me, the combination of these two acts, constitutes the act of reconciliation.

-By Susan Dabbous,
+Susan Dabbous, Communication Assistant 2019

 Translation by Loreto Machés Blázquez